ubaumann/infrahub_react_agent/README.md

-# netbox_react_agent
+# infrahub_react_agent
-An artificial intelligence ReAct Agent for NetBox
+An artificial intelligence ReAct Agent for Infrahub by OpsMill

-Welcome to the NetBox AI Agent project!
-This application provides a natural language interface for interacting with NetBox APIs, enabling CRUD (Create, Read, Update, Delete) operations through an intuitive chat-like interface powered by AI.
+Welcome to the Infrahub AI Agent project!
+This application provides a natural language interface for interacting with Infrahub APIs, enabling CRUD (Create, Read, Update, Delete) operations through an intuitive chat-like interface powered by AI.

-This project simplifies network management by combining AI-driven agents with the NetBox API to streamline and automate common network tasks.
+This project simplifies network management by combining AI-driven agents with the Infrahub API to streamline and automate common network tasks.

+## Disclamer

+This is a fork from [https://github.com/automateyournetwork/netbox_react_agent](https://github.com/automateyournetwork/netbox_react_agent) by John Capobianco.
+The original project was focusing on NetBox and this is an early draft to adapt it for Infrahub.
+Do not use it in production.

 ## Branches Overview